Danira98/kickstarter-analysis/README.md

    <sub> United States Outcomes <sub>

 Although the analysis of the outcomes based on goals is useful to see which play reached its goal, it does not provide enough inside since there are multiple factors that come into play.
 For example, the amount of time the play stayed open for, the pledged vs goal amount, the average donation given, as well as the location of the play.
-Therefore, we would have to do analysis considering these factors to see what factors will contribute to  help Louise's play sucess's.
+Therefore, we would have to do additional analysis considering these factors to see what factors will contribute the most help to Louise's play success.